Ro vs Luma Health 2026: Which Is Cheaper for GLP-1? Full Cost Comparison | Luma Health

 Insurance coordination for brand-name GLP-1.
 For insured patients who want to pursue Wegovy or Zepbound through commercial insurance, Ro's prior authorization support and insurance navigation infrastructure is a real capability.
 If prior authorization is successful and the brand medication savings card is applied, some patients can access brand-name GLP-1 at $25/month — far less than any compounded alternative.
 Luma Health does not offer brand-name GLP-1 or insurance coordination; for patients whose path to the lowest possible cost runs through insurance, Ro may be the better starting point.

 Integrated pharmacy model.
 Ro operates its own licensed pharmacy facilities rather than routing through third-party compounders.
-This gives Ro more direct quality control over medication preparation and supply chain management — a genuine differentiator from the market standard of routing to external compounders.
+This gives Ro more direct quality control over medication preparation and supply chain management.
 Luma Health uses VialsRX (TX Board #35264, publicly verifiable at pharmacy.texas.gov) — a named, licensed 503A partner whose credentials are independently confirmable, but not a Luma-owned facility.

 Operational maturity and brand recognition.
-Ro has operated since 2017 with $1B+ in institutional backing.
+Ro has operated since 2017 with substantial institutional backing.
 For patients who place significant weight on platform longevity and corporate stability when choosing a healthcare provider, Ro's track record is a real consideration.

 Full Feature Comparison